 - Bachelor of Arts (BA)

 - Bachelor of Business Administration (BBA)

-- Bachelor of Elected Studies (BES)

 - Bachelor of Fine Arts (BFA)

 - Bachelor of Science (BS)

 - Bachelor of Science in Nursing (BSN)

 - Associate in Arts (AA)

-- Associate in Elected Studies (AES)

 A student receiving a bachelor's degree from Thomas More University may receive a second bachelor's degree of a different type from Thomas More University, e.g. a Bachelor of Arts degree and a Bachelor of Science in Nursing degree, after completing a minimum of 30 additional credit hours beyond the requirements for the first degree, including all requirements for the second degree program.
 Thomas More University does not award two separate bachelor's degrees within the minimum 120 credit hours required for a bachelor's degree.